uupaa/ethos-agent/README.md

 # tools-ethos

-tools-ethos is reboots the ethOS when the GPU freezes or something goes wrong. and also notify Slack.
+ethOS helper tools.
+Send a notification to Slack and reboots when GPU crashed.

 ## Prepare